yuri-schmaltz/Wan2GP/docs/FINETUNES.md

 ## The Model Subtree
 - *name* : name of the finetune used to select
-- *base* : Id of the base model of the finetune (see previous section)
+- *architecture* : architecture Id of the base model of the finetune (see previous section)
 - *description*: description of the finetune that will appear at the top
 - *URLs*: URLs of all the finetune versions (quantized / non quantized).
 WanGP will pick the version that is the closest to the user preferences.
 You will need to follow a naming convention to help WanGP identify the content of each version (see next section).
 Right now WanGP supports only 8 bits quantized model that have been quantized using **quanto**.
 WanGP offers a command switch to build easily such a quantized model (see below). *URLs* can contain also paths to local file to allow testing.
+- *modules*: this a list of modules to be combined with the models referenced by the URLs.
+A module is a model extension that is merged with a model to expand its capabilities.
+So far the only module supported is Vace 14B  (its id is *vace_14B*).
+For instance the full Vace model is the fusion of a Wan text 2 video and the Vace module.
 - *preload_URLs* : URLs of files to download no matter what (used to load quantization maps for instance)
 - *auto_quantize*: if set to True and no quantized model URL is provided, WanGP will perform on the fly quantization if the user expects a quantized model